KARNATISAITHARUN/documentation/policies/policy-language.md

 IO file = METHOD -f "java.io.FileOutputStream.write:void(byte[])" { PAR -i 1 "SINK", INST "DESCRIPTOR_USE" }
 ```

-To describe those descriptors instances, tag (`DESCRIPTOR`) the creation of the descriptors instances to augment the information of an IO flow summary.
+To describe those descriptors instances, tag (`DESCRIPTOR`) the creation of the descriptors instances to augment the information of an IO flow summary is

 ```
 IO fileStream = METHOD -f "java.io.FileOutputStream.<init>:void()" { INST "DESCRIPTOR" }
 ```

 Finding Descriptor flows is done recursively, so even a descriptor creation can make use of other descriptors.
-This is the case especially in constructors parameters.
+This is the case especially in constructors parameters

 ```
 IO fileStream = METHOD -f "java.io.FileOutputStream.<init>:void(java.io.File)" { INST "DESCRIPTOR", PAR -i 1 "DESCRIPTOR_USE" }
 ```

-N.B.
-Parameters can have different IO names and tags depending on the actual context and only the correct one is considered.
+N.B. parameters can have different IO names and tags depending on the actual context and only the correct one is considered.

 ```
 IO fileStream = METHOD -f "java.io.FileOutputStream.<init>:void(java.lang.String)" { INST "DESCRIPTOR", PAR -i 1 "DESCRIPTOR_USE" }